Kong/docs.konghq.com/app/_hub/SmartParkingTechnology/google-logging/index.md

 The credential details can be configured using the `google_key` parameter OR by providing a path to the key file using the `google_key_file` parameter.

 The plugin uses Kong's batch queue to send out log entries to Google in batches.
-For more information about the batch queue parameters see: [batch_queue.lua](https://github.com/Kong/kong/blob/master/kong/tools/batch_queue.lua)
+For more information about the batch queue parameters, see [batch_queue.lua](https://github.com/Kong/kong/blob/master/kong/tools/batch_queue.lua)

 Sample configuration via declarative (YAML):